 Now, let me show you how to seem like you’re giving a firm handshake without wearing out your hand or crushing their’s.

-Insgtrhuctor: DEMONSTRATE THE HAND “FLEX”
+Instructor: DEMONSTRATE THE HAND “FLEX”

 Advance PP Slide 29 (4) Respond quickly

 Not every trade happens live and in person.
 If someone contacts to you, whether by mail or by email, always respond in a timely manner, even if you do not choose to make the suggested trade.
 Try to send your side of the trade right away.
 In these days of quick and easy email, it is also good courtesy to send a short note to acknowledge that you did receive what they sent.